-Get tips for maintaining your patio, and learn how to thoroughly wash your outdoor space.
+Get tips for maintaining your patio and learn how to thoroughly clean your outdoor living space.

 Just as you would regularly vacuum the floor and dust your furniture inside your house, you should keep your patio clean so it's ready at a moments notice to entertain.
 Start in early spring with a complete cleaning.

 Remove all the furniture, the grill, container plants and accessories.
 Give the patio a good sweeping and washing.
 Wash cushions and furniture frames with mild soap and clean water.
 Let cushions dry completely before replacing them on the furniture to prevent mildew from growing.